Post Summary: Everything you need to have on your camper must-haves list, including accessories, tools, and useful gadgets.

 But wait…what’s a fully stocked camper?

-As a family that lived off and on in our vintage camper and made our own three-month cross-country road trip, we’ve learned firsthand what are true camper essentials.
+As a family that lived off and on in our renovated camper and made our own three-month cross-country road trip, we’ve learned firsthand what are true camper essentials.
 We created this list of Camper Must Haves so you can plan your next epic road trip or full-time RV life with ease, knowing you have everything you need.

 PLANNING A ROAD TRIP?
 READ THESE POSTS FOR TRAVEL PLANNING AND INSPIRATION: